 Binlog Event Checksum Interoperability

-The introduction of checksums on binlog events changes the format that events are stored in binary log files and sent over the network to slaves.
+The introduction of checksums on binlog events changes the format that events are stored in binary log files and sent over the network to replicas.
 This raises the question on what happens when replicating between different versions of the server, where one server is a newer version that has the binlog checksum feature implemented, while the other server is an older version that does not know about binlog checksums.

 - OLD: MySQL <5.6.1 or MariaDB < 5.3.0 with no checksum capabilities

 - NEW-MARIA: MariaDB >= 5.3.0 with checksum capabilities

 - NEW-MYSQL: MySQL >= 5.6.1 with checksum capabilities

 |NEW-MARIA||NEW-MYSQL||Yes||Fail.
 Requires changes in MySQL, otherwise it will not realise MariaDB < 5.6.1 does checksums and will be confused.|

 |NEW-MYSQL||OLD||Yes||Primary will refuse with error|

 When using the mariadb-binlog client program, there are similar issues.